-The Non-Executive Directors must inform the Chair in due time of any relevant commitments outside the KBC group, and any changes to those commitments.
+The Non-Executive Directors must inform the Chair of any relevant commitments outside the KBC group, and any changes to those commitments.
 Non-Executive Directors require the approval of the Board of Directors before taking up directorships in other companies or undertakings with industrial, commercial or financial activities.

-Executive Directors may hold executive or non-executive directorships in listed or unlisted companies outside the KBC group, albeit under certain conditions.
+Executive Directors may hold - within the legal limits - non-executive directorships in listed or unlisted companies outside the KBC group.
 The Board of Directors decides in the case of directorships held in listed companies, the Executive Committee in all other cases.